Updated on 2025-09-08 GMT+08:00

 Configuring a Virtual IP Address for an ECS

-This following OSs are used as examples here.
+The following OSs are used as examples here.
 For other OSs, see the help documents on their official websites.
+The configurations for ECSs will not be lost after restart.

 • Linux: CentOS 7.2 64bit and Ubuntu 22.04 server 64bit